finally on the road to recovery

 Approximate cost: $48,000,000. $2,000,000 of that from the Great Lakes Restoration Initiative

-Key partners (public and private): U.S. Environmental Protection Agency, Illinois Environmental Protection Agency and the city of Waukegan.
+Key partners: Great Lakes Restoration Initiative, U.S. Environmental Protection Agency, Illinois Environmental Protection Agency and the city of Waukegan.

 Types of jobs created: Chemists, toxicologists, biologists, dredge operators, truck drivers, wastewater treatment technicians and general laborers.

 The dredging of contaminated sediments, scheduled for completion in late 2013, is one of the last steps in a long effort to clean up the harbor and redevelop Waukegan’s waterfront.
 Federal officials hope to remove the harbor from a list of Great Lakes Areas of Concern in 2014.